Brașov: History

 Following the collapse of Austria-Hungary, the 1 December 1918 Proclamation of the Union of Alba Iulia, adopted by deputies of the Romanians from Transylvania, Banat, Crișana and Maramureș during the Great National Assembly of Alba Iulia declared the union of Transylvania into the Romanian state.
 Brașov was permanently occupied by Romanian forces on 7 December, as Hungarians gradually withdrew northwards.
-The King and some Transylvanians suggested that - because of Brașov's central geographical location in the new Romania - it should be considered as the new national capital.
-Though this did not happen - the inter-war period was a time of flourishing economy and cultural life in general, including the Saxons in Brașov.
+The King and some Transylvanians suggested that, because of Brașov's central geographical location in the new Romania, it should be considered as the new national capital.
+Though this did not happen, the inter-war period was a time of flourishing economy and cultural life in general, including the Saxons in Brașov.
 However, at the end of World War II many ethnic Germans were forcibly deported to the Soviet Union.
 A majority of them emigrated to West Germany after Romania had become a communist country.

 The first Jewish community in Brașov was established in 1828, joining the Neolog association in 1868.
 Orthodox Jews founded their religious organization in 1877.
 The Neolog synagogue, seating 800, was built between 1899 and 1905.
 During the interwar period, the communities had separate institutions, but opened a jointly managed school in 1940.
 Zionist organizations appeared already in 1920.
 By 1930, Jews numbered 2594 individuals, or 4% of the total population.
 In autumn 1940, during the National Legionary State, the antisemitic Iron Guard nationalized all Jewish institutions and seized most shops owned by Jews.
-In 1941, Jews were drafted for service in forced labor battalions.
+In 1941, Jews were drafted for service in forced labour battalions.
 Those from throughout southern Transylvania were concentrated in Brașov; a further 200 refugees came from Ploiești.
-In August 1942, 850 Jews between the ages of 18 and 50 were drafted into labor battalions and ordered to work in Brașov, while others were sent to Predeal and Bran.
+In August 1942, 850 Jews between the ages of 18 and 50 were drafted into labour battalions and ordered to work in Brașov, while others were sent to Predeal and Bran.
 In spring 1943, 250 youths were sent to Suraia camp to build fortifications.
-By August 1944, the labor battalions were reduced to 250-300 while most of the Jews managed to obtain their freedom.
+By August 1944, the labour battalions were reduced to 250–300 while most of the Jews managed to obtain their freedom.
 In 1945–1946, the Jewish population increased to 3500.

 Like many other cities in Transylvania, Brașov is also home to a significant ethnic Hungarian minority.

 During the communist period, industrial development was vastly accelerated.
 Under Nicolae Ceaușescu's rule, the city was the site of the 1987 Brașov strike.
 This was brutally repressed by the authorities and resulted in numerous workers being imprisoned.